 In keeping with the comprehensive approach of NIP, the Supervisory Training Program is psychoanalytically oriented and emphasizes contemporary developments in psychoanalytic theory and technique, especially the relational approaches of object relations, self psychology, relational and interpersonal theories.

 A weekly didactic seminar focuses on theoretical discussion and actual experience of the supervisory process.
 The emphasis is on relational models of theory and practice, as well as a comparative study of major authors in the field of psychoanalysis.
 This fall seminar is taught by NIP co-founder and Board member James L. Fosshage, PhD.

 This program will next be offered for the 2019 - 2020 academic year.

 Dates & Times

-Group supervision and seminars are held on Thursdays from 9:00 am to 1:00 pm, while individual supervisory sessions are scheduled at the convenience of the senior supervisor and the candidate.
+Group supervision and seminars are held on Wednesdays from 9:00 am to 1:00 pm, while individual supervisory sessions are scheduled at the convenience of the senior supervisor and the candidate.